For the vast majority of enterprise-level companies, international SEO is far from optional.

-- The Characteristics of International SEO.
-You’ll learn what decisions to make before launching an international SEO campaign.
+- The Characteristics of International SEO: What decisions to make before launching an international SEO campaign.

-- Strategies for Assessing the Search Potential in a Specific Country.
-I’ll show you how to identify which locations to target first.
+- Strategies for Assessing the Search Potential in a Specific Country: How to identify which locations to target first.

-- All Techniques to Optimize an International Site.
-We’ll discuss how to ensure that your new site is ready to rock the foreign market.
+- All Techniques to Optimize an International Site: How to ensure that your new site is ready to rock the foreign market.

 Part I. The Characteristics of International SEO